YsfElzem/ptinstall/README.md

 Read more about [Pterodactyl](https://pterodactyl.io/) here.
 This script is not associated with the official Pterodactyl Project.

 ## Features
+Script is not mine, I just made it compatible with Centos 7

 - Automatic installation of the Pterodactyl Panel (dependencies, database, cronjob, nginx).
 - Automatic installation of the Pterodactyl Wings (Docker, systemd).